marmelasoft/openapi_codegen/README.md

 * [Tesla](https://hexdocs.pm/tesla/readme.html) - Generates a module with a Tesla client.
 * [Req](https://hexdocs.pm/req/readme.html) - Generates a module using Req.

-By default we're using Jason for encoding and decoding of strucs
+By default we're using Jason for encoding and decoding of structs

 Does not require you to install extra dependencies as we're using